SAP-samples/teched2025-DA260/exercises/ex8/README.md

 - With Replication Flows, remote data is replicated into Datasphere tables, and you can then do what you want with those tables later.
 - SAC import jobs always exist in the context of a data model.
 The remote data is replicated into local tables, but this is regarded as draft data, yet to be prepared for the model.
 This draft data is used when preparing wrangling (data preparation) and mapping, but is not visible outside this context and is not retained for very long.

-If you very recently created your model, you draft data may still be present, and you won't see this popup.
+If you very recently created your model, the draft data may still be present, and you won't see this popup.
 If you were to come back a few days later, the draft data would have been cleaned up.
 If the draft data is still present, you'll simply go to the next step.
 Otherwise, this popup will prompt you to re-run the query before proceeding.
 You will nearly always be prompted to rerun your query.

 If you are prompted, click **Rerun Query***.